vinnyh125/CURoomie/README.md

-# CURoomie
+# CURoomie 🏠

 CURoomie is a platform designed to help Cornell University students find compatible roommates for both on-campus and off-campus housing.
-Built with NextJS, React, Flask, and PostgreSQL, CURoomie simplifies the roommate search by offering personalized recommendations based on user preferences and compatibility.
+Built with NextJS, React, Flask, and Firebase, CURoomie simplifies the roommate search by offering personalized recommendations based on user preferences and compatibility.

 ## Features